mkopylec/charon-spring-boot-starter/README.md

 - request received - captures an incoming HTTP request
 - forward start - captures an HTTP request that will be sent to the destination host
+- forward error - captures an exception thrown while sending an HTTP request to destination host
 - forward complete - captures an HTTP response received from the destination host

 In each checkpoint a trace ID and current HTTP data are captured.